teejaydub/reuse-boostc/BasicBus.md

 One way to specify and check this is: When assembling cables, ensure that the plug tab faces the cable seam at one end, and the plug on the other end faces away from the cable seam.

-This results in cables looking like this, viewed end-on:
+This results in cables looking like this, viewing the plugs end-on:

      _==_              ____
     |    |============|    |
      ----              -__-
-     4321              1234
+     1234              4321

 This pin numbering seems to be consistently followed for jacks I've seen.
 The colors indicated are one convention, though the reverse can also be used.